How to Start Archiving Your Family Recipes (When Nothing Was Ever Written Down)

 If this is how your family shared recipes, you’re not alone.
 And you’re not too late to start preserving them.

-My tata (Kálman) holding homemade Erdélyi potato bread in St.Catharines, Ontario, Canada.
+My tata with some homemade Erdélyi potato bread in St.Catharines, Ontario.

 Before I started writing down recipes, I thought I didn’t have many to save.
 No one in my family really used cookbooks—they cooked from memory, instinct, repetition.
 But once I started asking questions and paying attention, I realized just how much was there.
 This post is here to help you do the same: to begin collecting, translating, and preserving the dishes that shaped you—even if nothing was ever written down.